 Social media platforms like Twitter and Instagram provide options to add captions to images uploaded.
 This provision makes the content accessible to everyone, even people with visual impairment.
 However, most social media users don’t use the feature since they seem unaware of its presence.
 Moving forward, you should know that it would be easier to exchange ideas with visually impaired people using the feature.

 Twitter users can activate the option to add image descriptions in the settings accessibility.
 Clicking the ‘compose image descriptions’ enables the addition of explanation for any images in a tweet.
 For Instagram, users’ descriptions are added to uploads, and screen-readers can read them out.

 Most people believe that visual content is equally important as written content, but people with visual impairment depend on descriptions.
 According to research, bloggers can reach visually impaired individuals by adding captions to images used in their blogs.
 Again, persons with visual impairment rely on the screen reader to read the blog’s descriptions on their phone or computer.

 4. Don’t assume anything

-It is natural for assumptions to occur due to misconceptions and stigma exerted by non-disabled people.
-When this happens, it can be very frustrating for people with low or no vision.
+It is natural for assumptions to occur due to misconceptions and stigma exerted by persons without disabilities.
+When this happens, it can be very frustrating for persons with low or no vision.
 Instead of assuming, try asking, and you could prevent a misunderstanding or provocation.

 When you ask, it facilitates better interactions and makes things easier for all parties.
 Perhaps you didn’t know, but most persons with disabilities are willing to answer any query as long as it is within reason.